Japan LNG import costs – we analyze Japan’s official LNG import data

 Here we analyze Japan’s liquid natural gas (LNG) costs, which have been driven to record heights – mainly by the very high LNG prices Japan has to pay, and driven even higher by the low YEN exchange rates.
 If you are interested in precise numerical analysis: you can find detailed graphics and analysis in our Japan-Energy report, based on import data direct from Japan’s Ministry of Finance.

 To reduce Japan’s extremely high payments for energy, Japan’s Government is following several strategies: Japan’s Government seeks to reduce LNG prices by developing new LNG sources, increase coal usage, increase development of renewable energy sources – and work towards restarting nuclear power plants.

 Solar projects dominate renewable energy development for now.
 Our company currently alone is working with a number of clients on a pipeline of about 50 solar projects with a total of approx. 950 MegaWatt – and growing.
-Contact us if you are interested to discuss.

 For insights into why Japan’s energy situation has come to where it is today, download the handouts of our talk “Japan’s Energy – Myths vs Reality”, given at the Embassy of Sweden in Tokyo (Alfred Nobel Auditorium) in cooperation with Stockholm School of Economics on June 19.

 Nuclear power has been replaced largely by electricity produced from imported LNG.
 Japan’s payments for LNG have dramatically increased.
 We have analyzed Japan’s official data, and found that the increase is mainly due to increased prices and exchange rate, and much less due to increased volumes.

 Japan pays higher LNG prices than at the 2008 peak